ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-getbattery-status.png" width="" height="" >

-At this point, we can see from the code above the application will gather information about the device battery status if it has permision READ_PHONE_STATE.
-It also check for SIM slot value and extract phone number.
-All this information will be send to attacker C2 as target information collection similar to log.
+At this point, we can see from the code above that the application will gather information about the device's battery status if it has the permission READ_PHONE_STATE.
+It also checks for the SIM slot value and extracts the phone number.
+All this information will be sent to the attacker’s C2 server for target information collection, similar to logging.

 ### Monitor SMS

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-monitor-sms.png" width="" height="" >

-This code above is about to monitor incoming SMS received by victims.
-We know that scammer are really waiting for the OTP code to proceed further malicious action.
-The first code under function SMSMonitor is about the extract SMS Data messages then it will initializes an array SmsMessage Objects.
+The code above is designed to monitor incoming SMS messages received by victims.
+We know that scammers are particularly interested in waiting for OTP codes to proceed with further malicious actions.

+The first code block under the function SMSMonitor extracts SMS data messages and initializes an array of SmsMessage objects.

-Second code block will combines all the string to form a complete text messages.
+The second code block combines all the strings to form a complete text message.

-Third code block will retrieve sender phone number also subscription ID from extras.
-Then last code block will prepare input data and request network connectivity status CONNECTED.
+The third code block retrieves the sender's phone number and the subscription ID from the extras.

+The final code block prepares the input data and requests the network connectivity status, indicating whether the device is CONNECTED.

 ### Monitor Call

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-monitor-call.png" width="" height="" >

-This code will monitor for caller phone number also check if call is not ringing or caller phone number is NULL, the it will do nothing.
-It also check for Subscription ID from which SIM slot.
-Then all the information will be enqueuing to be send to attacker C2.
+This code monitors the caller's phone number and checks if the call is not ringing or if the caller's phone number is NULL; it will do nothing.
+Additionally, it checks the Subscription ID to determine which SIM slot is being used.
+All this information is then queued to be sent to the attacker's C2 server.

 ### Successfully Install & Notify Attacker